eflautt/ga-data-science/lessons/lesson-14/readme.md

 _Latent Dirichlet Allocation_ is a model that assumes this is the way text is generated and then attempts to learn two things:

-    1. What is the _word distribution_ of each topic
+    1. What is the _word distribution_ of each topic?
-    2. What is the _topic distribution_ of each document
+    2. What is the _topic distribution_ of each document?

 The _word distribution_ is a multinomial distribution for each topic representing what words are most likely from that topic.

 Let's say we have 3 topics: sports, business, science.
-For each topic, we uncover the most likely words to come from them:
+For each topic, we uncover the words most likely to come from them:

 ```
 sports: [football: 0.3, basketball: 0.2, baseball: 0.2, touchdown: 0.02 ... genetics: 0.0001]